-This no-sew rainbow scarf made from fleece is the perfect birthday or holiday gift kids can make!
+This rainbow no-sew fleece scarf is the perfect birthday or holiday gift kids can make!
 How-to video AND printable instructions below.

 Here is a handy video how-to.
 I would have had my daughter’s 9 year old hands making these, but she was at school.
 So pretend my hands are more youthful.
 Written instructions with photo how-tos are below.